wireless90/Writeups/Reversing/CTF/Ivy/AndroidInternals_CTF/Nullifying Shellcode/README.md

 # Nullifying Shellcode

+My write up is also available at [dev.to/wireless90](https://dev.to/wireless90/nullifying-shellcode-android-internals-ctf-ex4-44i5)

 Get the [executable here](https://github.com/wireless90/AndroidInternalsCTF/tree/main/Nullifying%20Shellcode)

 - Our task is to write a shellcode which writes '1' to /data/local/tmp/is_admin.